seanleong339/tp/docs/UserGuide.md

 ### Switch to tab containing the JobList: `tabjob`

-Switch to a tab 'Job List' in the GUI (the changes are reflected on the application window).
+Switches to the job list tab in the GUI (the changes are reflected on the application window
 Format: `tabjob` <br>

 ### Clearing all entries : `clear` [coming soon]